-When you are dealing with a team of people who work together, or you need support, feedback, buy-in from someone else there will be some tension or concern.
+When you are dealing with a team of people who work together or need support, feedback, or buy-in from someone else, there will be some tension or concern.
 This communication or need to work through change will place you into three areas:

 - Active Resistance: the other person finds an obvious way not to be cooperative.

-- Passive Resistance: the other person finds a less obvious way, and may appear to be helpful, yet is still not being cooperative.
+- Passive Resistance: the other person finds a less obvious way and may appear helpful, yet is still not being cooperative.

 - Acceptance: the other person is OK with the change and supports the effort.